ziziw/Project6/README.md

 -Changed the background color of portfolio-me.
 -Changed the text color of p and a in portfolio-me.
 -Using Font Awesome.
 Added logos to the social media buttons.
 Linkedin, Github, and Twitter.
 Changed the buttons size to 60px.
 -Changed border bottom of portfolio-intro. px size and color.
+-Added a text shadow to all the h1.